 How do the Pavement Licences work?

 Dining outside is a brilliant way to increase your appeal to the public.
-The new pavement licences introduced by the Government make it easier for the hospitality sector to create outdoor dining space.
+Pavement licences introduced by the Government make it easier for the hospitality sector to create outdoor dining space.
 The application process has been simplified, turnaround time accelerated and licence fees reduced to just £100.
-They are valid until 30 September 2021.
-The application process will then return back to the currently existing process.
+They have been extended and are now valid until 30 September 2022.

 Businesses that can apply:

 - Supermarkets or entertainment facilities which sell food & drink

 As with all application processes, there are some legally required stages.

 Please complete our application form and submit the relevant background information, so it can be fully reviewed.
 Our team will also visit the site to review the suitability of the proposal and ensure its viability.

 - Please indicate in 'Your Reference' whether it's a Pavement Licence or Tables and Chairs application